Koh Tao vs Koh Phangan: Which Island is Better in 2026?

 Koh Tao

-I don’t know why, but almost every accommodation on Koh Tao features gray concrete walls and furniture made of concrete.
-Somehow, the locals seem to love this style.
-I affectionately call it “Koh Tao charm,” but honestly, I find it pretty ugly.
+I still don’t know why, but so many places on Koh Tao are built with grey concrete walls and concrete furniture.
+The locals seem to love it.
+I call it “Koh Tao charm,” but to be honest, it’s not really my style.

 Koh Phangan